Barbering I120402 (Full-Time)

 Will I need to purchase additional equipment and supplies after I graduate?

-No, most supplies are included in the kit students purchase during the program.
+Yes, however, most supplies are included in the kit students purchase during the program.
 Graduates may want extra items such as brushes, combs, etc. once they are working in the field.

 At what point should I start my own business?

 First, gain experience as a barber in order to build a good client base.
 Two important considerations are having good financial credit for loans and a good location for a successful salon.
 Other considerations include employees, equipment, cost of rent, and utilities.

 What is the difference between Barbering and Cosmetology?

 Cosmetology focuses more on hairstyling and chemical services, while Barbering focuses more on men's haircutting, facial shaving and beard/mustache design.
 However, the curriculums are very similar.

 Advisory committee representatives and teachers provide students with guidance and recommendations.

 How can I learn more about this career field?